-Born to college sweethearts who became an attorney and a robotics teacher, I believe in diverse learning modalities and empowerment through the academy.
-My dream is to become a university professor.
-Having worked, grown up in and chosen to pursue education in ethno-culturally distinct environments, I am at home many places — or, at least, comfortable and welcome alongside various communities.
+Having worked, grown up in and chosen to pursue education in ethno-culturally distinct environments, I am at home in many places — or, at least, comfortable and welcome alongside various communities.

 I earned a mass communication BA at Grambling State University (where I was editor-in-chief of the university and city newspaper for two-and-a-half years), and a JD, with a critical race theory focus, at the re-established, historic Florida A&M University College of Law in Orlando.

-A few years later, I took my academic curiosity and skills to Florida’s flagship institution, the University of Florida, where I earned an environmental and land use law LLM and a Latin American Studies graduate certificate.
-Recently, UF admitted me to the fully-funded Fall 2020 communications law PhD program.
+A few years later, I took my academic curiosity and skills to the sunshine state’s flagship institution, the University of Florida, where I earned an environmental and land use law LLM and a Latin American Studies graduate certificate.

-Fun facts: I am a creative who writes and performs poetry, researches fashion history and co-founded a performing arts troupe called Lyrical Quest.
+Fun facts: I (sometimes) perform poetry and co-founded a performing arts troupe called Lyrical Quest in undergrad.
 I’m an eighth-generation North Floridian, textbook eldest sibling and southern hip-hop appreciator.
 My Goddaughter gave me my coolest title to date, “Godmani.”